orlof/dcpu-admiral/README.md

 <h4>Guidelines</h4>

 Design Philosophy
- - DCPU must provide a self sufficient environment - external compilers are not needed
+ - DCPU must provide a self sufficient environment for developing and running software
  - Capability is more important than capacity
- - Don’t bother users with details that the machine can handle
+ - Users shouldn't be bothered with details that the machine can handle
  - A bug in the user’s Admiral-code should not be allowed to lead to undefined behavior of the interpreter
  - Should there be no limit on the range of numbers, the length of strings, or the size of collections (other than the total memory available)

 Implementation Principles
+ - Memory allocation targets:
+   - 32 768 words for heap
- - Memory: 20kw for the system, 30kw for heap and 10kw for stack
+   - 8 192 words for stack
+   - 24 576 words for admiral core (including static memory buffers)
+ - Memory is conserved by using direct one-pass interpreter
+ - Pratt’s algorithm for efficient expression parsing
+ - Mark and sweep garbage collector for memory conservation and detecting trash even with reference loops

 --